 Adults, children, and teens may all be affected by sleep disorders.
 Our Arlington location has two pediatric themed rooms and a large recliner where a parent or guardian can accompany their child and spend the night.
 We use the latest in technology for children and we do additional monitoring as well.
-You and your child are welcome to tour the lab before the scheduled sleep study and we offer your child a special treat bag.
+You and your child are welcome to tour the lab before the scheduled sleep study.

 How do I get the results of my sleep study?

 Your sleep study will be scored by Registered Sleep Technologists, then it will be interpreted by our board-certified Sleep Physician.
-It usually takes 48 to 72 hours to get the results back and depending on your referral order, either we will schedule you for a follow-up visit or you will return to your physician for the results and treatment recommendations.
+It usually takes 3-4 business days to get the results back and depending on your referral order, either we will schedule you for a follow-up visit or you will return to your physician for the results and treatment recommendations.